ngoanhtien/booking-movies-ticket-be/memory-bank/progress.md

   - TypeScript errors in components using translations have been fixed
 - **MoMo Cinema booking flow analysis completed.**
 - **Memory Bank updated to reflect new plans for booking flow enhancements.**
+- **Movie Search API Accuracy fixed:**
+  - Simplified search algorithm to focus on movie name only
+  - Split search term into words and require all to be present in movie name
+  - Removed joins that were causing duplicate results
+  - Changed parameter name from `name` to `searchTerm` for better API clarity
+- **Pessimistic locking for seat booking implemented:**
+  - Added `@Lock(LockModeType.PESSIMISTIC_WRITE)` annotation to seat repository
+  - Modified booking service to use locking during seat selection
+  - Added validation to prevent duplicate bookings
+- **User review system for watched movies implemented:**
+  - Added logic to verify if a user has watched a movie before allowing reviews
+  - Implemented endpoints for checking eligibility and submitting reviews
+  - Created frontend components for movie reviews in MovieDetails.tsx
+  - Fixed database query issues related to `Showtime.startTime` vs `Schedule.date`/`timeStart`

 ## Known Issues (And Resolutions)
 - **RESOLVED**: Malformed JSON / Concatenated JSON from backend API (`/movie`, `/movie/detail/{id}`).